-BrandCrowd was founded in 2008, the exact same time as its sister-site DesignCrowd, and yes, brought to you by the same people.
+BrandCrowd was founded over a decade ago, at the exact same time as its sister-site DesignCrowd, and yes, brought to you by the same people.
 The general idea is to provide quality logos, as fast as possible… but can they pull it off?

 This logo maker is available only in English, and it does not support non-Latin characters.
 At least, it doesn’t work with the simplified Chinese characters I tested.
 Accent marks and the tilde (in the Spanish letter “ñ,” for example) do work just fine, though.
 So if you want to make a logo for that French-Mexican fusion cafe you’ve always dreamed of, you’re good to go.